 Blending those two types of restaurants in the coolest way possible is Grandma Sara’s Kitchen, which is basically Splash Mountain: The Restaurant.
 This is an extension of the popular attraction, introducing new characters in the same “universe” of the popular boat ride.
 It’s one of the coolest and best-themed Disney restaurants anywhere–let’s take a look!

+For starters, some background.
 Grandma Sara’s Kitchen is a counter service restaurant in Tokyo Disneyland’s Critter Country serving a menu of comfort food based on favorites from the American South.
-This post features food photos, details of the restaurant’s design & details, and our overall rating of the restaurant.

-Interestingly, this is only in tone and style and not in characters.
-Based on my research, none of the characters in Grandma Sara’s are from Song of the South, even though they do closely resemble the “Brer” critters found in Splash Mountain and Song of the South.
-I could be wrong on this, but if true, I think it’s pretty cool that the Imagineers created new characters specifically for these theme park restaurants.
+Interestingly, the way Grandma Sara’s is an extension of Splash Mountain only in tone and style and not in characters.
+None of the characters in Grandma Sara’s are from Song of the South, even though they do closely resemble the “Brer” critters found in Splash Mountain and Song of the South.
+They’re original critters.

 This makes for a really cool restaurant to explore, and despite being one of the largest and most popular (there’s often a line out the door at lunch) restaurants at Tokyo Disneyland, it feels intimate.

 There are a lot of little rooms and alcoves that seat only a handful of people, but yet are incredibly detailed areas of Grandma Sara’s house.
 Obviously, the core design bears a striking resemblance to Splash Mountain, but it’s the little lived-in decor that really sell the environment.
 It feels like it’s inhabited by the Brer critters.

 I really wish I knew more about the backstory here.
 It’s called Grandma Sara’s Kitchen, but it appears to be her entire house, which is inhabited by she and her family, and also various “Brer Friends.”